amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 <img src="/images/astro-blog/blog-3.png" width="820" />

-Since this heavy lifting is done by Shiki, all that is needed is to render this information in a blog post without affecting the business logic behind it.
+Since Shiki does this heavy lifting, all that is needed is to render this information in a blog post without affecting the business logic behind it.

 ## Initial JavaScript implementation

 Using client-side JavaScript, you can easily detect code blocks and programmatically add headers.
-I have a layout file called `PostDetails.astro` which already had a the copy button functionality so it took a lot less guess work as to where the rendering of a code block’s language should go.
+I have a layout file called `PostDetails.
+Astro`, which already had a copy button functionality, so it took a lot less guesswork as to where the rendering of a code block's language should go.

 ```js
 function attachCopyButtons() {